act65/act65.github.io/_posts/inbetween-posts/2020-08-18-what-makes-something-true.md

 Note that, these assumptions cannot be proven to be true, and therefore we cannot claim that science gives us the truth.
 Rather we rely on arguments that prefer simplicity and hope for induction.
 So, we finally arrive at;

-> If we assume we the laws of the of the universe do not change, that simpler answers are more likely to be true_.
+> If we assume the laws of the of the universe do not change, that simpler answers are more likely to be true_.
 We can answer; what is the most likely thing to be true? _Given what we have observed and the answers we have imagined__.

 * * *